-With the staggering amount of clothiers that have been born and gone under over the years, it stands to good reason that one like Turnbull & Asser, who recently celebrated their 125-year anniversary, is still in the business for a reason.
+With the staggering amount of clothiers that have come and gone over the years, it stands to good reason that Turnbull & Asser are still in the business for a reason.
+For nearly a century and a half, they have been crafting every tie by hand, with the finest materials Britain has to offer.
 Their ties have graced the chests of history's great men from world leaders to James Bond, thanks to their use of exquisite materials and tailored perfection.
 No tie box should be without at least one discreetly detailed piece from Turnbull & Asser, especially considering the range of styles in their product line.

 J. Press has been creating men's clothing to "an Ivy League standard" since 1902, and their commitment to classic American style emanates from every piece of menswear they produce.
 What started on the grounds of Yale University has expanded to wrap around the necks of distinguished gentlemen worldwide.
 Their ties span a selection of stripes, solids and patterns, as well as offering a handful of less traditional wool and knit options.
 Bowties and ascots can also be found at any of the four J. Press brick-and-mortar stores on the East Coast.

 Jay Kos began his retail career with a shop in a local flea market at 16, and since has gone on to open stores in the swankiest parts of New York City.
-His neckwear has become incredibly popular amongst tie aficionados thanks to his unique color palettes and quality craftsmanship.
-The delight he takes in all that is around him, from farmers markets to fine dining comes through in his work with nods to natural colorways throughout the line, allowing few Jay Kos ties to go unnoticed.
+The neckwear has become incredibly popular amongst tie aficionados thanks to the unique color palettes and quality craftsmanship.
+The delight Kos takes in all that is around him, from farmers markets to fine dining, comes through in his work.
+The nods to natural colorways throughout the collection lead to few Jay Kos ties to go unnoticed.